djwignall/pathfind/README.md

 I'm pleased with my implemnentation and am happy to have had the opportunity to do this.
 I feel this has helped with my understanding of this particular pathfinding algorithm which I have found confusing in the past

 ### What I Would Have Done With More Time
-This is my first time using Jest and it did prove a little confusing to me.
+This is my first-time using Jest and it did prove a little confusing to me.
 I eventually managed to get it running and managed to do all my testing however with more time i would like to do some additional reading and sure up my understanding of Jest.
+I would also consider replacing the arrays that get passed around with a dedicated node object that would contain the vector as well as the f g and h values used for the A* algorithm